 3. Stand-back evaluation (completion stage)

 At completion, the engagement team evaluated whether the fraud risk assessments from planning remained appropriate.
 During fieldwork, the team identified €180K in revenue recorded in December 2027 for goods not shipped until January 2028.
 The client corrected the misstatement.
 The team evaluated whether this constituted fraud or error and concluded it was an isolated cut-off error based on shipping documentation.
 The original fraud risk assessment for revenue cut-off was confirmed as appropriate.
 No new fraud risk factors were identified during the audit.
-The evidence obtained (detailed cut-off testing of the final two weeks, journal entry testing across all periods, estimate review for warranty provisions) was sufficient to respond to the assessed fraud risks.
+The evidence obtained (detailed cut-off testing of the final two weeks, journal entry testing across all periods, estimate review for warranty provisions, and confirmation procedures for consignment stock) was sufficient to respond to the assessed fraud risks.

 Your update checklist

 1. Compare your current fraud discussion template against ISA 240 (Revised) paragraph 29.
-Add separate sections for fraudulent financial reporting, employee misappropriation, and third-party misappropriation.
+Add separate sections for fraudulent financial reporting, employee misappropriation, third-party misappropriation, and fraud risk factors identified.
 Each section should capture the fraud risk factors discussed and the team’s reasoning, not just the conclusion.

 2. Add a field for whistleblower programme understanding.
 If the entity has no programme, your template should prompt documentation of that gap and its implications for the control environment.